thomaswong25520/thomaswong25520.github.io/_posts/2025-07-08-kafka_cluster_membership_blog.md

 ---
 layout: post
-title: "Understanding Kafka Cluster Membership: How Brokers Join and Leave the Cluster"
+title: "[KAFKA INTERNALS] - Understanding Kafka Cluster Membership: How Brokers Join and Leave the Cluster"
 categories: [general, kafka]
 tags: [kafka, data, cloud, tools, streaming, internals, cluster]
 description: "Deep dive into Kafka's cluster membership mechanism, exploring how brokers register, maintain heartbeats, and handle failures in both ZooKeeper and KRaft modes"
 ---

-# Understanding Kafka Cluster Membership: How Brokers Join and Leave the Cluster
+## Understanding Kafka Cluster Membership: How Brokers Join and Leave the Cluster

 Apache Kafka's reliability and scalability heavily depend on its cluster membership mechanism.
 This system allows brokers to discover each other, maintain a consistent view of the cluster state, and handle failures gracefully.
 In this deep dive, we'll explore how Kafka manages cluster membership, examine the actual source code, and understand the differences between ZooKeeper and KRaft modes.

-## What is Cluster Membership?
+### What is Cluster Membership?

 **Cluster Membership** is the fundamental mechanism that enables Kafka brokers to: